 The new guidance will be effective for public business entities for annual periods beginning after December 15, 2018, and interim periods therein.
 Early adoption is permitted.
-The Company has deferred the adoption of this standard as is allowable for an emerging growth company.
+The Company is currently evaluating the impact the adoption of ASU 2016-02 will have on the Company's consolidated financial statements.

-ASU No.2014-09, "Revenue from Contracts with Customers"
+ASU No.2016-18, "Restricted Cash"